Tornadoes of 2025: January

-January 1 (Argentina)

-On the afternoon of January 1, a multiple-vortex tornado briefly touched down in Mar Chiquita, Buenos Aires.
-It was caused by the same storm system that had caused a tornado in Oncativo, Córdoba, the night before, on December 31, 2024.

-January 3–5 (United States)
+January 3–7 (United States)

 The Tehama County, California EFU tornado on January 3, 2025.

 From January 3 to January 7, a major winter storm passed over the contiguous United States.
-The storm system made landfall on January 3 over the West Coast of the United States, where it produced the first tornado of the year, a brief EFU tornado in rural Tehama County, California, which caused no damage.
+The storm system reached the West Coast of the United States, where it produced the first tornado of the year, a brief EFU tornado in rural Tehama County, California, which caused no damage.
 On January 4, a low pressure system organized over the Texas Panhandle and Oklahoma.
-Interacting with the pre-established cold temperatures, the system's warm front was predicted to generate severe thunderstorms across Southern United States the following day, prompting the Storm Prediction Center to issue an enhanced risk for the region.
+Interacting with the existing cold air, the system’s warm front was predicted to generate severe thunderstorms across Southern United States on January 5, prompting the Storm Prediction Center to issue an enhanced risk for the region.
 The outlook included a 10% risk area for tornadoes, along with the potential for large hail and damaging winds.